-So far then, not invincible, though it’s still way more dependable than most other cars.
-The Lexus RX 350 isn’t immune to problems either, like battery issues that required replacing it with a new one.
-As we’ll see later, some model years used plastic construction for the dashboard that’s prone to cracking.
-The steering system is vulnerable to leaking steering fluid, too.
+So far then, not invincible, though it’s still more dependable than most other cars.
+The Lexus RX 350 isn’t immune to problems, like battery issues that require replacing it with a new one.
+As we’ll see later, some model years used plastic for the dashboard which is prone to cracking.
+Plus, the steering system is vulnerable to leaking steering fluid, too.

 Not to mention, the Lexus RX 350 had other sporadic problems, like persistent oil leaks, engine problems, and faults with the all-wheel drive system.
 Regardless of all these woes though, the Lexus RX 350 still ranks highly on the reliability front.
-If you’re thinking of buying one though, maybe avoid these model years:
+While we’ll discuss it in more detail further below, for now, here’s a quick TL;DR on what to look out for:

 2007 Lexus RX 350